Force Sensor

 Use Brain Products’s latest peripheral physiology sensor to measure changes in force that a research participant exerts during an experiment.
 The Force Sensor can be used to measure timing and relative amplitude changes in force-related activities.

-Equipped with the Brain Products standard 5-pol Binder plug, the Force Sensor pre-amplifier can be plugged into the AUX ports on the front of an actiCHamp Plus, into a LiveAmp STE Compact or LiveAmp STE Classic, or the AUX ports of a BrainAmp ExG AUX Box.
+Equipped with the Brain Products standard 5-pol Binder plug, the Force Sensor pre-amplifier can be plugged into the AUX ports on the front of an actiCHamp Plus or actiCHamp Plus AUX, into a LiveAmp STE Compact or LiveAmp STE Classic, or the AUX ports of a BrainAmp ExG AUX Box.

 Some example use cases include those listed below.